Climate change in Kenya

-Climate change is posing an increasing threat to global socio-economic development and environmental sustainability.
+Climate change is posing an increasing threat to global socioeconomic development and environmental sustainability.
 Developing countries with low adaptive capacity and high vulnerability to the phenomenon are disproportionately affected.
 Climate change in Kenya is increasingly impacting the lives of Kenya's citizens and the environment.
-Climate Change has led to more frequent extreme weather events like droughts which last longer than usual, irregular and unpredictable rainfall, flooding and increasing temperatures.
+Climate change has led to more frequent extreme weather events like droughts which last longer than usual, irregular and unpredictable rainfall, flooding and increasing temperatures.